The What: Buying Practices

 One of the things that further separates plastic bags from paper is that data shows they’re often reused at least once or twice before their retirement.

 The great news for Torontonians too is that plastic bags can now be recycled.
 And this is so important: that plastic bags end up where they’re supposed to at the end of their lifecycle.
-One of the most destructive aspects of plastic bags are when they end up where they shouldn’t be, particularly when they land in lakes and oceans.
+One of the most destructive aspects of plastic bags is when they end up where they shouldn’t be, particularly when they land in lakes and oceans.

 What About Compostable Bags?